PLEASE DO NOT KILL HONEYBEE SWARMS !!

 Please be sure to IDENTIFY YOUR INSECTS before calling or filling out this form.

-OPTION 1: Once you are sure that you have honeybees, fill in the form below and someone from our Swarm Team will get back to you as soon as possible.
+OPTION 1: Once you are sure that you have honeybees, fill in the form at the bottom of this page and someone from our Swarm Team will get back to you as soon as possible.

 PLEASE, do not call this number for anything except a swarm of honeybees.

 PLEASE do not call this number if you have already called somebody else about this.

 We are delighted to be able to offer this service to help the public, but don’t want to be tripping over anybody else.

 WHILE YOU WAIT.
 While a honeybee swarm is relatively harmless, it can be a frightening sight to people.
 Swarms should not be sprayed with water or disturbed in any other way.
 It’s best to clear the area until a beekeeper arrives to make the removal.

 Our beekeepers can also offer guidance on extractions from homes, buildings, and other structures – that is a generally a service where a homeowner will need to engage a professional with carpentry skills for a fee (we can’t always do it but can almost always help you locate the right person).

 Please note that reputable exterminators will not kill honeybees and often refer homeowners to find a beekeeper.
 Conversely, beekeepers are not exterminators and will not remove other insects.
 Please make sure that you have honeybees, and thank you for your interest in helping this important pollinator.

 PLEASE NOTE: Our beekeepers may be contacted in regards to removing honey bee swarms.
 These member beekeepers are all acting privately, as a service to the public, and are not specifically endorsed by SABA.